-In early versions of the bridging software IEEE BPDUs weren't always well formed.
-That is TCN show interface serial displays the hardware mac address of the token ring board instead of the virtual mac address.
+- The show interface serial command displays the hardware mac address of the token ring board instead of the virtual mac address.
 The correct behavior is for the address configured with the command sdllc traddr to be displayed.
-[CSCdi06061]
+[CSCdi06061] - The srb output-address-list list command is mistakenly applied to the source MAC address and not to the destination MAC address.
+[CSCdi06347]